isomerpages/mlaw-acd/_compliance/other-regulatory-requirements.md

 Regulated dealers are required to keep relevant documents and information for a period of 5 years after the date of transaction, or the date that the information or supporting document is obtained.

 A registered dealer may also be asked to keep relevant documents and information for a prescribed period after ceasing to be a registered dealer.
-If the registered dealer is found to have dispose records during the period of the registration, the registered dealer will be liable for enforcement action against them.
+If the registered dealer is found to have disposed records during the period of the registration, the registered dealer will be liable for enforcement action against them.
 With effect from 1 May 2024, regulated dealers that cease registration as regulated dealers, are still subject to this record keeping requirement and must continue to keep these documents and information for the 5 year period.

 #### <a id="Notices from the Registrar"></a> Notices from the Registrar

 The Registrar of Regulated Dealers regularly issues notices to all regulated dealers with respect to measures for the prevention of ML/TF/PF.
-These include [Guidelines](/files/guidelines_for_regulated_dealers__250825_v4_1.pdf){:target="_blank"} (Published Date: 25 Aug 2025) to help regulated dealers understand their regulatory requirements and publications by the Financial Action Task Force ("**FATF**").
+These include [Guidelines](/files/guidelines_for_regulated_dealers__120226_v5.pdf){:target="_blank"} (Published Date: 12 Feb 2026) to help regulated dealers understand their regulatory requirements and publications by the Financial Action Task Force ("**FATF**").

 Please click [here](/news/notices-from-the-registrar/){:target="_blank"} to view the notices issued by the Registrar.